udecode/zustand-x/packages/zustand-x/README.md

 ### React Hooks

-We've built a set of hooks that work seamlessly with the React compiler.

 #### `useStoreValue(store, key, ...args)`

 Subscribe to a single value or selector.
 Optionally pass an equality function for custom comparison: